Texas Tech University

 (2) Changes to courses offered in a Spring or Maymester term: October 31

-(1) The department initiates a proposal on the university's online curriculum approval platform.
-Each department may initiate a proposal after it is reviewed and approved by the faculty as per unit or departmental policy.
+(1) The academic unit initiates a proposal on the university’s online curriculum approval platform.
+Each academic unit may initiate a proposal after it is reviewed and approved by the faculty as per unit or departmental policy.

-(2) If approved, the proposal is reviewed by the Office of the Registrar for accuracy of information entered.
+(2) If approved, the proposal is reviewed by the Office of the Registrar, the Office of Official Publications, and Institutional Research for accuracy of information entered.

-(3) The proposal is reviewed by the appropriate College Curriculum Committee and, if approved, is routed to the Graduate Council, if necessary, and then to the Academic Council.
+(3) The proposal is reviewed by the appropriate College Curriculum Committee and, if needed, is routed to the Online Learning Council and/or Graduate Council and finally to the Academic Council.
 A digest of the requests is distributed to members prior to the meeting.
-Action of the Council is noted in the minutes of the meeting.
+The action of the Council is noted in the minutes of the meeting.
 If the vote is positive and the PSVP approves the request, the information is then applied to the course inventories for both the university and the Texas Higher Education Coordinating Board.

 Operating Policies & Procedures